anondo1969/biomni-bridge/README.md

 **Biomni Bridge** connects [Biomni](https://github.com/snap-stanford/Biomni) to your own OpenAI-compatible model endpoint through a small Gradio UI and a reproducible Docker runtime.

-BioMNI Bridge is an independent compatibility and deployment layer for the BioMNI biomedical agent created by the BioMNI team at Stanford.
-BioMNI provides the underlying biomedical agent, tools, and scientific capabilities; this project adds integration code for self-hosted/OpenAI-compatible inference environments.
+Biomi Bridge is an independent compatibility and deployment layer for the Biomni biomedical agent created by the Biomni team at Stanford.
+Biomni provides the underlying biomedical agent, tools, and scientific capabilities; this project adds integration code for self-hosted/OpenAI-compatible inference environments.

 It is intentionally a **wrapper, not a fork**.
 The project pins `biomni==0.0.8` and adds only the integration code needed for custom model endpoints, model discovery, endpoint compatibility, PDF export, diagnostics, container packaging, and session handling.